sathwikhbhat/leet-quiet/README.md

   - They are **redirected** back to the problem description.
   - A short alert is shown: *"No peeking at solutions!
 Redirecting you..."*

 ## Permissions Required

 LeetQuite only needs access to LeetCode problem pages.
 It **does not collect or transmit any data.**

 ## Contributing

 Got an idea?
 Found a bug?
 Want to improve the extension?
 Feel free to open an issue or submit a pull request...
 All contributions are welcome!

+## Privacy Policy

+LeetQuite does not collect or transmit any personal data.
+You can read the full [Privacy Policy](https://gist.github.com/sathwikhbhat/19b14b3dab2cb7a78c5a550133b76ee0) for more details.

 <h3 align="center"><strong><em>Code with focus.
 Solve with clarity.</em></strong></h3>